-A student shall be formally registered/admitted to a PhD degree only after s/he has cleared the comprehensive examination.
-Students would be permitted to take the comprehensive examination only after they have submitted a research plan and have completed the course work including the compulsory audit and credit courses.
+A student shall be formally registered/admitted to the candidacy of Ph D degree only after he/she has cleared the comprehensive examination.
+Students will be permitted to take the comprehensive examination only after they have submitted a research plan and have completed the course work including the compulsory audit courses.
 Full-time and part-time students must clear the comprehensive examination within a period of 18 months and 24 months, respectively, from the date of joining.

-A maximum of two chances will be given to any student to clear the examination.
-Every student, after having completed the comprehensive examination, must formally register for the PhD course.
+A maximum of 2 chances will be given to any student to clear the comprehensive examination.
+Every student, after having completed the comprehensive examination must formally register for the candidacy.